-The Serrano Properties are a total of 97 +/- acres in size of the considered parcels.
-A development project is dedicating a conservation easement of approximately 90.64 +/- acres to SJCOG, Inc. for the habitat program.
-The location of the property is in the Old River area along Paradise and Lucerne Avenue northeast of the City of Tracy in the Central Zone.
-The potential preserve is adjacent to existing SJCOG, Inc. Central Zone preserves, as also shown in the attachment 1 and 2.
+The Surland D. Colli Property is a total of 40 +/- acres in size parcel.
+A development project is dedicating a conservation easement of approximately 30 +/- acres to SJCOG, Inc. for the habitat program.
+The location of the property is in the Old River area along Canal and Cedar northeast of the City of Tracy in the Central Zone.
+The potential preserve is in close proximity to existing SJCOG, Inc. Central Zone preserves, as also shown in the attachment 1 and 2.

 With the dedication, SJCOG, Inc. staff has written this draft Preserve Management Plan (PMP) to reflect the existing Preserve Management Plans (PMP) of the row and field crop preserves in the Central Zone for economy of scale for species under the SJMSCP.
-The PMP has minor enhancements for areas on the referenced property but future enhancements can be included later which will be compatible with on-going farming activities in cooperation with the land owner to restore habitat for various species since there have been historical records of Swainson's hawks and other species near the property in the California Natural Diversity Database (CNDDB) through a supplemental restoration plan.
+The PMP has minor enhancements for areas on the referenced property, but future enhancements can be included later, which will be compatible with on-going farming activities in cooperation with the land owner to restore habitat for various species since there have been historical records of Swainson's hawks and other species near the property in the California Natural Diversity Database (CNDDB) through a supplemental restoration plan.